robusta-dev/robusta/docs/tutorials/prometheus-enrichment.rst

-Improve Prometheus Alerts
+Alert enrichment
 ##############################

-In this tutorial we will try out Robusta's features for handling Prometheus alerts in Kubernetes clusters.
+In this tutorial we will continue learning about Robusta automations.
+This time we will configure automations that enrich and remediate Prometheus alerts.

 Setup
 ---------------------------------